 4) Create a little piece of heaven at home

-Whether you live in a home with a yard or a high rise with a balcony, all you need is a little space to plant native species that help bring back the wild.
+Whether you live in a home with a yard or a high rise with a balcony, all you need is a little space to plant native species that help bring a connection to local biodiversity.
 Learn about the plants native to your area, and visit local nurseries for recommendations.
 Some native species found across Canada are pictured below.

-If you love identifying species, watching for weather changes and making use of your observations in nature in general, you can become a citizen scientist!
+If you love identifying species, watching for weather changes and making use of your observations in nature in general, you can be a part of the protect nature challenge!
 The Government of Canada’s Citizen Science Portal lists a variety of projects that welcome your involvement.
-From frogs to worms to birds to trees, you’ll be amazed at the many ways you can contribute to science.
+From observing frogs to worms to birds to trees, you can share your sightings with Canada's top researchers.
 Local conservation organizations also conduct their own citizen science events, such as Bioblitz Canada.
 Online communities, such as eBird and iNaturalist, allow you to submit data through an app.

 When it comes to protecting the environment, the thought of doing so is often too daunting and hard to grasp.
 It seems like a burden too great for any one person to bear.
 But I am often reminded of a quote by John Lewis: “If not us, then who?
 If not now, then when?”
 This Canadian Environment Week, let’s all think of how we can pitch in together, no matter how small an act, to help conserve the habitats and natural resources that we and the animals and plants rely on.

 This Canadian Environment Week, take our Small Acts of Conservation challenge and join Canadians from coast to coast in helping nature.
 Together, our collective small-scale efforts can provide positive benefits for wildlife and their habitats across the country.
-Plus, you’ll be entered for a chance to win a $1,000 NCC prize pack!
-Take the challenge today: http://bit.ly/2Wq2Un9
+Plus, you’ll be entered for a chance to win an NCC prize pack!
+Take the challenge today.